 Painting plays an important role in my life and ministry.
 It provides me with a therapeutic outlet in what can be demanding work at times.
 In ministry, I’m constantly shifting contexts – one moment celebrating new life, and another coping with death… and everything in-between!
 I mostly paint abstracts in black and white enamel in which I wrestle with the “freedoms and restrictions” created by these extremes.

-I painted this work in the first weeks of “lockdown”.
+I painted these works in the first weeks of “lockdown”.
 I was preaching through the Book of Job at the time.
 At one point, Job cries out in desperation: “At least there is hope for a tree… But a man dies and is laid low; he breathes his last and is no more.”
 Then seemingly out of nowhere, a shaft of light pierces his darkness.
 He questions: “If a man dies, will he live again?”
 This line of questioning in turn leads to the renewal of his hope for resurrection: “All the days of my hard service I will wait for my renewal to come.
 You will call and I will answer you; you will long for the creature you have made.
 Surely then you will count my steps but not keep track of my sin.
 My offence will be sealed up in a bag; you will cover over my sin.”